On a new layer, create a rectangle and apply a gradient fill of your choice to it.

 Create a new layer.
-On this layer create another rectangle and fill it with black & white gradient.
+On this layer, create another rectangle and fill it with a black & white gradient.

 Go to Object - Envelope Distort - Make with Wrap and choose Arc as a style.
 I used bend 35%.

-Rotate the figure in a way you like, change it's blend mode to Screen (Transparency palette) and Opacity to ~30%.
+Rotate the figure in any way you like, change its blend mode to Screen (Transparency palette), and its Opacity to ~30%.

-On a new layer create another rectangle and fill it with either black & white gradient or choose any other color instead of white.
-I choosed a light yellow.
+On a new layer, create another rectangle and fill it with either a black & white gradient, or choose any other color instead of white.
+I chose a light yellow.

-If you are not happy about the gradient you may always edit it.
-On the image below you can see how to do it.
-When you are done with the gradient color, do not forget to switch back to Edit the Object mode
+If you are not happy about the gradient, you can always edit it.
+You can see how to do that on the image below.
+When you are done with the gradient color, don't forget to switch back to Edit the Object mode.

-Copy the object (Cntr+C or Command+C) and Paste it on a new layer.
+Copy the object (Cntr+C or Command+C) and Paste it onto a new layer.
 Change the gradient color to black & white.

 Now we need to create an opacity mask for this object.

 Draw a circle and apply a radial black & white gradient to it.
 Please note that you need to use 'Registration color' instead of simple black in the gradient.

 Select both the object we pasted on the layer first and the circle, and choose Make Opacity Mask from the Transparency panel menu.